 The Chi Mei (Eyebrow height) staff is indeed one of the key stick sets of Shaolin.
 It is famous from the days when thirteen monks, armed with staves, rescued Emperor Tang Wang at the beginner of the Tang Dynasty.
 The movements are simple and almost "primitive".
 Though not specifically named so, the stick shows the distinctive uppercut motions of the LuoHan branch of Shaolin style.
 What's particular about this set is that each hand is held at the typical 1/3 length position but with very little sliding and hand transformations.
 This might be one of the inspirations for Okanawan stick work.
 It is powerful, clear and very learnable.

-VCD#488 Shaolin style DAMO CANE
+VCD#488 Shaolin style Damo Cane

-About 1 Hour, See Main VCD page for prices, Chinese/English
+About 1 Hour, VCD pricing, Chinese/English

 By Feng Yan

 DaMo is the Chinese name of Boddhidharma the founder of Shaolin as a style the transmitter of his style of Buddhism to China.
-This is a traditional based cane set.
+This is a traditional cane set.
 Its construction is a large pick-like head set at right angles to the shaft.
 In this case most of the spinning moves are done hanging onto the head and twirling the cane very fast.
-There are also strong strike with the head along with some whirling, twirling and spinning motions.
-The cane is famous for its ingenuity of use nothing like what you might at first assume when considering such a humble instrument. .
+There are also strong strikes with the head along with some whirling, twirling and spinning attacks.
+The cane is famous for its ingenuity of use nothing like what you might at first assume when considering such a humble instrument.

-VCD#495 Shaolin style SHAOLIN PU DAO
+VCD#495 Shaolin style Shaolin Pu Dao

-About 1 Hour, See Main VCD page for prices, Chinese/English
+About 1 Hour, VCD pricing, Chinese/English

 By Pan Jing

-VCD#496 Shaolin style SPRING/AUTUMN KNIFE
+VCD#496 Shaolin style Spring/Autumn Knife

-About 1 Hour, See Main VCD page for prices, Chinese/English
+About 1 Hour, VCD pricing, Chinese/English

 This is the classic weapon that has been around for two thousand years.
 It is the "heavy" weapon of the Shaolin system and aids in imparting dropping power to the player.
 This is a respectable version of the weapon.
 Almost all classical actions with the weapon are represented including body turning actions such as spinning the knife over the shoulder.
-While this performance is a little fast due the lightness of the weapon, the movements are still accurate and traditional giving the actions of this well loved Kung Fu weapon. .
+While this performance is a little fast due the lightness of the weapon, the movements are still accurate and traditional giving the actions of this well loved Kung Fu weapon.

-VCD#492 Shaolin style DOUBLE SABERS
+VCD#492 Shaolin style Rolling Double Sabers

-About 1 Hour, See Main VCD page for prices, Chinese/English
+About 1 Hour, VCD pricing, Chinese/English

-VCD#504 Shaolin style METEOR HAMMER
+VCD#504 Shaolin style Meteor Hammers

-About 1 Hour, See Main VCD page for prices, Chinese/English
+About 1 Hour, VCD pricing, Chinese/English

 By Chen Tang Chuan

 The meteor is a "soft" weapon, a weighted metal ball on the end of a long rope.
 It is said that some version of this weapon was the inspiration for the YoYo.
 This is one of the advanced weapons that demand excellent timing and a sensitive touch.
 This demonstration is by a very good practitioner of the art.
 The set if complex and interesting with breakdowns that might give you, if you have a good mind for this type of learning, a chance of learning a little about the weapon.
 Be careful.
-This is a wonderful and fascinating tool but it does require a little skill and even some luck. .
+This is a wonderful and fascinating tool but it does require a little skill and even some luck.